daijro/camoufox/README.md

     end
 ```

-This was originally forked from the LibreWolf build system.
+This was originally based on the LibreWolf build system.

 ## Build CLI